AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-2/implement-fireBase.md

     // Initialize Firebase and store in a variable called `app` const app = initializeApp(firebaseConfig);

-    // create a connection for the app to the getAuth tool. const auth = getAuth(app);
+    // create a connection for the app with the getAuth tool. const auth = getAuth(app);

     export default auth